 For example, look at the following sentences.
 The prepositional pronoun is underlined.

-In Spanish, the prepositional pronouns are exactly the same as the subject pronouns with the exceptions of “mí” and “ti”.
-Look at the chart below.
+In Spanish, the prepositional pronouns are exactly the same as the subject pronouns, with the exceptions of “mí” and “ti”.
+Look at the list below:

 Note that the word “mí” has an accent mark over the “i,” whereas “ti” has no accent mark.